Central Board of Film Certification: Controversies

 The board has been associated with a number of scandals.
-Film producers reportedly bribe the CBFC to obtain a UA certificate, which entitles them to a 30-percent reduction in entertainment tax.
+Film producers reportedly bribe the CBFC to obtain a U/A certificate, which entitles them to a 30-percent reduction in entertainment tax.

-In 2002, War and Peace (a documentary film by Anand Patwardhan which depicted nuclear weapons testing and the September 11 attacks) was edited 21 times before the film was approved for release.
+In 2002, War and Peace (a documentary film by Anand Patwardhan which depicted nuclear weapons testing and the September 11 attacks) had to be edited 21 times before the film was approved for release.
 According to Patwardhan, "The cuts that [the Board] asked for are so ridiculous that they won't hold up in court.
 But if these cuts do make it, it will be the end of freedom of expression in the Indian media."
 A court ruled that the cut requirement was unconstitutional, and the film was shown uncensored.

-That year, Indian filmmaker and CBFC chair Vijay Anand proposed legalising the exhibition of X-rated films in selected cinemas.
+Also in 2002, Indian filmmaker and CBFC chair Vijay Anand proposed legalising the exhibition of X-rated films in selected cinemas.
 Anand said, "Porn is shown everywhere in India clandestinely ... and the best way to fight this onslaught of blue movies is to show them openly in theatres with legally authorised licences".
 Anand resigned less than a year after becoming chairperson in the wake of his proposal.

 The board refused to certify Gulabi Aaina (a film about Indian transsexuals produced and directed by Sridhar Rangayan) in 2003; Rangayan unsuccessfully appealed the decision twice.
-Although the film is banned in India, it has been screened in the UK.
+Although the film is banned in India, it has been screened internationally.

-Final Solution, a 2004 documentary examining religious riots between Hindus and Muslims in Gujarat which killed over 1,000 people, was also banned.
+Final Solution, a 2004 documentary examining religious riots between Hindus and Muslims in Gujarat of the 2002 Gujarat riots which killed over 1,000 people, was also banned.
 According to the board, the film was "highly provocative and may trigger off unrest and communal violence".
 After a sustained campaign, the ban was lifted in October of that year.

 The CBFC demanded five cuts from the 2011 American film, The Girl with the Dragon Tattoo, because of nudity and rape scenes.
 The producers and the director, David Fincher, eventually decided not to release the film in India.

 CEO Rakesh Kumar was arrested in August 2014 for accepting bribes to expedite the issuance of certificates.
 The board demanded four cuts (three visual and one audio) from the 2015 Malayalam film, Chaayam Poosiya Veedu) (directed by brothers Santosh Babusenan and Satish Babusenan), because of nude scenes.
 The directors refused to make the changes, and the film was not certified.